-Last year, Thoughtworks celebrated its first full year as a public company.
-For fiscal year 2022, Thoughtworks reported approximately \$1.3 billion in revenue, representing a 21.1% increase on a reported basis, or 26.8% on a constant currency basis, compared to the prior year.
+For fiscal year 2023, Thoughtworks reported approximately \$1.1 billion in revenue, representing a (13.1)% decrease on a reported basis, or (12.6)% on a constant currency basis, compared to the prior year.
 We continue to drive our business with rigor and discipline, managing supply and demand and being proactive with clients to help them achieve a better return from their technology budgets.
-At the core, our revenue growth is from deepening relationships with existing clients and winning new logos, and that is reflected in the number of our clients with full-year revenues greater than \$10 million increasing to 35 in 2022, compared to 30 in 2021.
+At the core, our business strategy is predicated on deepening relationships with existing clients and winning new logos, as well as expanding our addressable market and range of services.

-The Compensation and Talent Committee believes that the fiscal year 2022 compensation of our NEOs is commensurate with Thoughtworks' size, performance and profitability, the significant scope of their roles and responsibilities and their value-driving leadership.
+The Compensation and Talent Committee believes that the compensation of our NEOs for the fiscal year 2023 is commensurate with Thoughtworks' size, performance and profitability, the scope of their roles and responsibilities, and their leadership.
 Our executive compensation program is consistent and effective.
 While remaining true to principles and sound compensation policies and practices, our program also has the flexibility to incorporate feedback and evolving compensation practices that are important to us and our stakeholders.
 We believe our ability to attract and retain high-performing, world-class and diverse thought leaders enables us to achieve our business objectives, resulting in long-term value creation for our stockholders.
 In addition to aligning with our business strategy, our executive compensation philosophy supports our mission and collective impact.